Uturn UK C.I.C. has foundational support from the Esmée Fairbairn Foundation, with occasional grant support from other grant-making trusts.

 Cllr Paulette Hamilton, Cabinet Member Health and Social Care Birmingham City Council and also Chair of the Birmingham Health and Wellbeing Board, writes: “We are excited by the potential of Street Associations to transform a neighbourhood, with real signs of a shift from negativity, isolation and even antisocial behaviour to friendliness and helpfulness, bringing a renewed sense of belonging and community spirit.
 This is changing the atmosphere of streets that need it most.”

-Nationally, we are working closely with Neighbourhood Watch to create a partnership in which Street Associations combine with Neighbourhood Watch at the local level.
+Nationally, we have created a partnership with Neighbourhood Watch in which Street Associations can combine with Neighbourhood Watch at the local level.